shaloo/docs.arcana/includes/text-snippets/cognito_config_steps.md

 Make sure you add *Cognito User Pool* in the **Identity Provider** section of the settings as shown in the figure above.

-For the **Oauth 2.0 Grant Type** setting, make sure you specify *Authorization Code Grant* and *Implicit Grant* values as shown in the figure below:
+For the **OAuth 2.0 Grant Type** setting, make sure you specify *Authorization Code Grant* and *Implicit Grant* values as shown in the figure below:

 ![Cognito Oauth2.0 Grant Type](/img/an_dApp_cognito_app_client_oauth2_grant.png)